Masters in Information Technology: Network Technology

 Students entering the DM program will have an undergraduate degree in one of the related three primary disciplines of Technology (e.g. Computer Science/Engineering and Information Technology), Content (e.g. Arts and Humanities), and People (e.g. Psychology, Communication and Business).
 Intermediate programming skills are expected.
 We will also consider applicants who have gained intermediate undergraduate level computer programming skills through relevant professional experience.
 Other applicants will need to take a set of additional courses that fulfills this requirement (stipulated on a case-by-case basis).

-Students entering the Data Science specialization require the same background as those entering the DM program.
+Data Science: Students entering the Data Science specialization require the same background as those entering the DM program.
+Entrance for the specialization in Data Science is restricted to the fall term.
+More details available at https://carleton.ca/datascience/.

 Ph.D. in Information Technology